SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/global/powells_method.rst

 Powell's Method
 ===============

-Powell's Method optimizes each dimension sequentially, performing 1D optimization along each axis before moving to the next.
-This works particularly well for **separable functions** where dimensions are independent.
+Powell's Method decomposes a multidimensional optimization problem into a sequence of one-dimensional line searches along axis-aligned directions.
+It selects one dimension at a time, optimizes along that axis while holding all other parameters fixed, then moves to the next dimension.
+After cycling through all dimensions, it repeats.
+The implementation here uses fixed axis-aligned directions rather than the conjugate direction updates found in some variants.

 .. grid:: 2